AWS Architecture Blog

 • Security requirements

-Amazon ElastiCache, Amazon DynamoDB, Amazon Elastic File System (Amazon EFS), and Amazon MemoryDB for Redis are examples of AWS services that you can use to offload session data.
+Amazon ElastiCache, Amazon DynamoDB, Amazon Elastic File System (Amazon EFS), and Amazon MemoryDB are examples of AWS services that you can use to offload session data.
 The AWS service you choose for offloading session data depends on application requirements.

 Step 4: Scaling each component dynamically